Victor-Guerrero-Devs/programming-books/responsive-web-design/04-fluid-layout.md

 ```

 That one flex in `main` says stretch out as vertically as you can which will make the footer take up and stay only at the bottom.

+## Responsive Images

+We have two main things to worry about images: the resolution provided in relation to the device (is it high DPR?) and the image size provided in relation to the viewport of the device (do I serve a 2400x1200 image on a mobile or just for desktop?)

+We can use both certain HTML elements like `picture` and attributes like `srcset` and `sizes` to fix this.
+In addition, we can use media queries in CSS.

+Lastly art direction.